Social Media May Be Stressing You Out: Here are 5 Tips to Retrain Your Mind

 For constant checkers, stress runs higher than for those who do not engage with technology as much.
 On a 10-point scale, where 1 is “little or no stress” and 10 is “a great deal of stress,” the average reported overall stress level of constant checkers is 5.3.

-How many times are you distracted during a day?
+How many times are you distracted during the day?

 Social Media Stressing for Teens